charliemchapman/charliemchapman.com/src/posts/2018/08/31/a_new_one/index.md

 ---
-title: This is a brand new post...
-You're Welcome
+title: This is a brand new post
 date: "2018-08-31"
 ---